 It's important to recognise your sleeping pattern will probably change dramatically

 - Grab sleep when you can.
 That means sleeping when your child do, whatever time of day

 - Avoid the temptation to do housework when your child asleep, it's more important for you to get rest

 - Don't be shy about asking friends for help and get as much help as you can from your partner, family and friends

 - It's a good idea to get your partner to do some of the night feeds occasionally.
 If you're breastfeeding, that'll mean expressing some milk in the day

-- It's also helpful if someone can look after your baby for a couple of hours to give you some rest and space
+- It's also helpful if someone can look after your child for a couple of hours to give you some rest and space

 - Occasionally sleeplessness, when accompanied by other symptoms, can be a sign of depression.
 Speak to your doctor or midwife if you're concerned.

 Disclaimer: This content is shared for informational purposes only and not intended to be a substitute for professional/medical advice, diagnosis, or treatment.
 We recommended that you always seek the advice of your healthcare professional for any questions you may have regarding a medical condition/specific situation.